 You can see the following in-app guides in Gainsight.
 Guides may contain hyperlinks that navigate you to documentation for more detailed information.

-- Tooltip guides: These are anchored to a target element within the application (field, menu, information/help icon).
+- Tooltips: These are anchored to a target element within the application (field, menu, information/help icon).
 These are most commonly used for highlighting or explaining an element or feature.
 These tooltips may appear automatically from the UI element or by hovering / clicking on the UI element.
-Following image shows the tooltip on the Global Filter for Dashboards.
+Following image shows a tooltip on the Global Filter for Dashboards.

-- Lightbox guides: These are centered on the page and prevent the user from seeing/using features in the background page.
-They’re commonly used for announcements, such as outages or major new feature releases.
-Users can click either the X or DISMISS button to see/use the features in the background page.
-Following image shows the lightbox for Introducing Scorecards 2.0.
+- Dialogs: These are typically centered on the page and are commonly used for announcements, such as outages or new feature releases.
+Users can click either the X or GOT IT to close the dialog.

-- Walkthrough Guide: It is a combination of the guide types and includes multiple steps as a sequence of instructions.
+- Walkthrough Guide: Includes multiple steps as a sequence of instructions.
 They’re often used for new user onboarding, or to walk users through a challenging task or workflow.
 It also offers the Next / Back buttons to move between the steps.
 Following images show a series of steps in a walk through guide for Programs.

 The steps continue till the walk through process ends.